kenryuS/kenryuS/README.md

 - I can code on Python, Javascript, C#, C++, and Java
 - Take a look at my projects I'm working on from [here](https://github.com/kenryuS?tab=projects)!
 - What I am currently learning:
-    - TensorFlow + Python for summer prep
+    - TensorFlow + Python
-    - creating diary node.js application
+    - Linear Algebra
+    - Over-all of AP Comp Sci
 - What I am working on:
     - Document translation